-Mercury is ubiquitous, and persistent exposure can cause acute and chronic intoxication at low levels of exposure
+Mercury is ubiquitous, naturally occurring, and persistent exposure can cause acute and chronic intoxication at low levels of exposure

 The UN Environment has classified mercury as a neuro-, nephro-, and immunotoxic used in gold mining as a global pollutant, bio-accumulating, mainly through the aquatic food chain, resulting in a serious health hazard for children, especially the development of the child in utero, and early in life is at particular risk.

 The WHO (World Health Organization) considers Hg as one of the top ten chemicals or groups of chemicals of major public health concern on the Planet.
 Most ASG miners suffer from undiagnosed Hg poisoning.

 "Women of childbearing age around world suffering toxic levels of mercury.
 Study finds excessive levels of the metal, which can seriously harm unborn children, in women from Alaska to Indonesia, due to gold mining, industrial pollution and, fish-rich diets."

 According to the environmental-health organization IPEN, new research shows “island territories around the world are drowning in Hg pollution that has leeched deep into their coastlines, and could last generations.

 757 women of childbearing age from 24 locations in 21 countries participated in this study.
 58% of the women who participated had mercury levels greater than 1 part per million ("ppm")—the level that approximately corresponds to the US EPA reference level.

 75% of women had mercury levels greater than 0.58 ppm mercury, a more recent, science-based threshold based on data indicating harmful effects at lower levels of exposure.
 Mercury is a health threat to women and the developing fetus.